Please note that this article contains affiliate links, read disclosures here.

 Consider cutting back on these recurring expenses to maximize savings.
 I’m talking about cable TV, gym membership, lawn service, and so on.

 Think about it like this.
 Is there any way the monthly costs incurred can be done for free or by you?

 If not, consider if it is a cost that you can slowly wean from your life.
 Start somewhere, it doesn’t need to be instantaneous.

 Here’s how I cut back on monthly expenses…

 Not exactly an antenna attached to a TV, but an antenna for the TV.
 Mine is lying on its side on one of my side towers.
 It’s kind of funny because it just wouldn’t cooperate sitting straight up.

-With over a year of reflection, eliminating this monthly cost was worth it to me.
+With over a year of reflection, making the move from cable TV to antenna TV was worth it to me.